-Two social issues are concerned here rather than the lack of literacy of the working class protagonist Tony.
-One is class relationship of the capitalist class and the working class; the other one is that the African origin and the Caucasian.
+Two social issues - Racism and Capitalism - are concerned here, rather than the lack of literacy of the working class protagonist, Tony.
+One is the class relationship between the capitalist class and the working class; the other one is between the African and the Caucasian.
 The family relationship (loneliness caused by Tony's tour assistant job, which has an emotional effect between both Tony and his wife) is something additional to these core social issues concerned in this film.

 Among all the locations they travelled to, I am personally familiar with Louisville, KY, where the famous Muhammad Ali (1942-2016) lived as a hometown.
 KFC is also headquartered in that town.
-When Toni enjoys KFC fried chickens and throws its born and a coke away from the car window during driving on the town road, we can clearly know his disgusting bad behaviour that makes working class look like a bit unenlightened.
+When Toni enjoys KFC fried chicken and throws its bone and a coke away from the car window while driving on the town road, we can clearly hear his disgusting bad behaviour that makes his working class look a bit unenlightened.
 It also makes us uncomfortable while seeing the film.
 However, the fight scene in the bar at that town is a resemblance to what had happened to Muhammad Ali during his earlier age in Louisville when he was refused from entering a restaurant in that way.

 His brave decision to break the deal on such an awkward business occasion was neither for business profit nor reputation, but it was for protecting his human dignity.
 Remember making a decision is the essence of plotting and the entire story telling to express something important and identifiable for audiences and society in general.
-Of course, the film is not a far left class war stuff, it is ordinarily intended to harmonise both racial difference and class conflict with such happy ending.
+Of course, the film is not far-left-class war stuff, it is ordinarily intended to harmonise both racial difference and class conflict with such a happy ending.
 The entire framework of film construction is a typical capitalist one.

 Any part of this report may be disseminated without permission, provided attribution to the professional film writer Ryota Nakanishi as author and a link to www.ryotanakanishi.com is provided.